One April in Boston

 Book Your Virtual Author Visit Today!

 Fifth grade teachers: A one-hour virtual author visit on Zoom or Google Meet is $200.
 If you book 4 virtual author visits you’ll receive the rate of $150 per presentation.
-The program allows plenty of time for a Q&A session with students and is available beginning in September 2022.
+The program allows plenty of time for a Q&A session with students and is available beginning in the fall of 2023.